sanjay-dilip/letterboxd-sentiment-api/README.md

 `"model_type": "transformer"`

 ### /movie-summary
-Summarizes a movie using all reviews:
+Summarises a movie using all reviews:
 - count of positive and negative
 - average sentiment
 - rating overview